CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

   * But the short-term goal is to make 1.4.7 work!
 * The standalone server doesn't work yet, I don't think it will be hard i just have to do it
 * Similarly for run configs
-* Asset index is broken because 1.4-era launchwrapper didn't support changing the asset index -> no sound and 1 trillion failed s3 requests in the log
 * I snipped out a thing that replaced the stock `SideOnly` annotations with `Environment` ones, but there's still Environment leftovers for some reason
-  * They're hardcoded in stitch JarMerger it turns out
+  * They're hardcoded in stitch JarMerger it turns out, so i should resurrect it in the other direction
 * I don't know how broken Eclipse is
-* `modCompile` configurations and friends probably don't work, but you probably knew that already
+* `modCompile` configurations and friends probably don't work, but you knew that already
 * Probably a lot of other things don't work

 What I'd like to fix: